WillHTam/AboutMe/README.md

 # AboutMe
-A website all about yours truly.
+## A website all about yours truly.
 Connects with my API
+- Made with Angular JS